Natural Resources and Agriculture

 Purchase of Development Rights (PDR)

-Tompkins County, in close cooperation with Cornell Cooperative Extension and Town governments, works with farmers to access New York State's PDR program.
-The State's program is called the Farmland Protection Implementation Grants Program and is administered through the NYS Department of Agriculture and Markets.
-Tompkins County has worked with five different farmers in two towns to leverage over $3 million to permanently protect over 2,200 acres of high priority local farmland.
-To learn more about the County's PDR program, see here.
+Tompkins County, in close cooperation with Cornell Cooperative Extension, the Finger Lakes Land Trust, and municipal governments, works with farmers to access New York State's PDR program.
+The state's program is called the Farmland Protection Implementation Grants Program and is administered through the NYS Department of Agriculture and Markets.
+It is a highly competitive statewide program that typically has one award cycle every other year.
+For more information, email the County Planning & Sustainability Department.

 Tompkins County Agriculture and Farmland Protection Plan (22.2 MB) (2015)